How Your Donation Makes a Difference

 About Campaignends 16 Feb 2018, 11:59 PM

-We are excited to announce the making of a new HOME publication!
 We are working hard writing, editing and designing our book, but in order to get it to the printer, we need funds.

 Domestic workers can be seen everywhere in the Singapore streetscape, in our parks, our shopping centres, and most importantly, inside our houses.
 Although these women form an integral part of our society, their voices are not often heard in Singapore literature.
 This book is an anthology of non-fiction stories written by migrant domestic workers in Singapore, and gives them a voice and a face.
 The book aims to create awareness of the issues domestic workers face, both in Singapore and in their home countries, as well as raise funds for HOME.

 All writers are either part of the HOME network of domestic worker volunteers, or residents of HOME shelter for run away domestic workers.
 They come from different backgrounds and countries, and cover a variety of subjects relating to the lives of migrant domestic workers; positive as well as negative experiences.
-Their stories are compelling, insightful, and at times horrifying.
-They are important and need to be read.